schlatterbeck/pyst/README.rst

 Some notes on platforms: We now specify "platforms = 'Any'" in ``setup.py``.
 This means, the manager part of the package will probably run on any platform.
-The agi scripts on the other hand are called directly on the host where Asterisk is running.
-Since Asterisk doesn't run on windows platforms (and probably never will) the agi part of the package can only be run on Asterisk platforms.
+The agi scripts on the other hand are called directly on the host where Asterisk is running in which case they are limited to the platforms asterisk is running on.
+Alternatively, you can use the *fastagi* mechanism of asterisk which calls the agi scripts on a remote host.
+In the latter case this host can be any platform where python runs.

 Credits
 -------